hallofmeat/Skateboard3Server/docs/PS3Ticket.md

   * `100` NP (Retail)
   * `3333` RPCN (RPCS3)
 * issued_date
-  * unix timestamp for issued time of ticket
+  * unix timestamp (in milliseconds) for issued time of ticket
 * expire_date
-  * unix timestamp for expire time of ticket
+  * unix timestamp (in milliseconds) for expire time of ticket
 * user_id
   * Id for PSN
 * online_id